hanjingo/doc/interview.md

 Semaphore supports two atomic operations: wait() (also called P or down) and signal() (also called V or up). wait() decrements the semaphore value and blocks if the value becomes negative. signal() increments the semaphore value and wakes up any waiting process.
 Additionally, semaphores can be initialized with a value, but there are no other operations.
 These two operations must be atomic to prevent race conditions.

 For more info, see: [Synchronization#Semaphore](OS/sync.md)

+#### What is the difference between mutex and lock-free containers?

+A mutex-based container uses locks to protect shared data, causing threads to block (sleep) when waiting for access.
+Lock-free containers use atomic operations (CAS - Compare-And-Swap) to update data without blocking, guaranteeing that at least one thread makes progress.
+Lock-free containers avoid deadlocks, priority inversion, and have better scalability under high contention, but are much harder to implement correctly.

+For more info, see: [Synchronization#Thread Synchronization](OS/sync.md)

 #### What is the difference between a mutex and a semaphore?